 - Physician scientists or clinicians who have completed their residency or research fellowship (whichever occurred last) within the past three years

-- MSW, MPH, or other related degree holders who have conducted research about or related to anxiety disorders within the past three years
+- MSW, MPH, NP, or other related degree holders who have conducted research about or related to anxiety disorders, OCD, PTSD and depression within the past three years

 PLEASE NOTE: If you have received this award, you are not eligible to apply again.
 Please see our other awards.